 I got the pork plate with slaw and macaroni and cheese.
 I thought about getting the fried okra (and about getting bag of Golden Flake potato chips), but I’m on a diet.
 Besides, the okra was fried in flour rather than corn meal.

 The pork was very good, pit-cooked pork with that outside meat that you can only get with a brick pit.
 Greg enjoyed his pork as well, and spoke highly of the potato salad and okra.
 The macaroni and cheese also was very good.
 It had a peppery taste that everyone who makes macaroni and cheese should consider emulating.
 The slaw was excellent, lightly dressed and crisp.
 The sauce is well spiced, but it’s just a tad on the sweet side, at least for for my vinegar-centric taste.
-I feel that sweet sauces tend to mask the flavor, rather than develop it.
-It’s not bad — a world better than the sauces in your supermarket — but the pork is great, easily good enough that it doesn’t really need sauce.
+I really think the pork is great by itself, easily good enough that it doesn’t really need sauce.

 And while you’re at it, click “follow” on our front page to receive blog posts in your email box.
 Or bookmark us and check in from time to time.
 If you’re planning a trip, you can “Search” the name of the city, state, or country for good restaurants (in Europe, usually close to sites, like the Louvre or the Van Gogh Museum, that you’ll want to visit in any event).
 Comments, questions, and suggestions of places to eat or stories to cover are very welcome.
 And check out our Instagram page, johntannerbbq.